|In-state Tuition (per semester hour, unless noted)||$318|

 Wiley College challenges its students to connect what they learn in the classroom to the world beyond the classroom, creating a path of excellence that goes beyond honor and recognition.

 More and more, students of all races and many nationalities find that Wiley, with its intimate Marshall, Texas campus, is a welcoming place offering access to the amenities of Dallas and Shreveport while also providing an environment for students’ intellectual growth away from the distractions of big-city life.

-Thanks to the success of the movie The Great Debaters in 2007, the debate program was re-established and in 2009 won its first debate after an 80-year hiatus.
-Since, it has twice won the Overall Sweepstakes Championship at the prestigious Pi Kappa Delta National Comprehensive Tournament.
+Thanks to the success of the movie The Great Debaters in 2007, the debate program was re-established and in 2009 won its first debate after an eighty-year hiatus.
+Since then, it has twice won the Overall Sweepstakes Championship at the prestigious Pi Kappa Delta National Comprehensive Tournament.